r-koch/ddal-docs/README.md

 - Better change history
 - Ability for the community to contribute

-To facilitate this, the documents are transcribed to markdown files and added to this repository.
-The Lists below link to the transcribed markdown version of the document (or the most recent version of the PDF of the document if said document hasen't been transcribed yet).

-Everybody is welcome to participate, improve, and correct this!
-No, really, I need help :)
+The plan:

+- Transcribe the documents that change regularly from PDF to markdown
+- Link the documents that don't change
+- Host documents that aren't hosted anymore but are still AL-legal
+- Releases!
+  - Use [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning) (\<major>.\<minor>.\<patch>)
+  - New \<major>.\<minor>.0 release every time a new AL document is published
+  - Use the same major and minor version as the most recent AL document
+  - Use patch version for other changes (corrections, additions, and removals)

 ## Core Documents